suneel944/ATAS/docs/TEST_EXECUTION_GUIDE.md

 - Increase the `timeoutMinutes` parameter
 - Check if the test environment is accessible
 - Verify that all dependencies are available
+- Check for long-running tests and tag them as `slow`

 #### 4. Monitoring Issues